softprops/envy/README.md

 ## 🤸 usage

-> 👭 Consider this a cousin of [envy](https://github.com/softprops/envy-store) a crate for deserializing AWS parmeter store values into into typesafe structs.

 A typical envy usage looks like the following.
 Assuming your rust program looks something like this...

 ```rust